MSpilari/App-Ideas/Intermediate/markdownPreviewer/README.md

 - [X] User can see the resulting `HTML` updated automatically when the markdown `textarea` is changed
 - [X] When closing the browser window the markdown formatted text will be stored in `localStorage` and when the User returns, the data will be retrieved and displayed
 - [X] User can click a button and the content of the box is saved to the `clipboard`

+## The project

+See this project on CODEPEN - [MarkDown Previewer](https://codepen.io/MSpilari/full/gOPXaJo)